DMMTechnologyCorp/PythonGUI-With-Raspberry-Pi-5/README.md

 # Multi-Axis Servo Control over Serial (RS-232)

-This repository contains a **cross-platform, multi-axis servo control framework** written in Python.
+This repository contains a **cross-platform, multi-axis servo control application** written in Python.
-It enables simultaneous control and monitoring of multiple servo drives connected via **independent serial (COM) ports**, using a **threaded, non-blocking architecture**.
+It provides a practical framework for controlling and monitoring multiple servo drives connected via **independent serial (COM) ports**, using a **threaded, non-blocking communication model**.

-The project is designed as a **practical control and diagnostics layer** for serial-based servo systems rather than a hard real-time motion controller.
+The project is intended as a **control and diagnostics utility** for serial-based servo systems and is not designed to function as a hard real-time motion controller.

 ---

+## YouTube Video for Demonstration and Overview
+*A demonstration and walkthrough video will be linked here once available.*

+(YouTube link to be updated)

+---

 ## Features

-### Multi-Axis, Multi-Port Control
+- **Multi-Axis Control**
-- Each servo axis is mapped to its own serial port
+  Control multiple servo axes simultaneously, each mapped to its own serial port.
-- Multiple drives can be controlled concurrently without I/O blocking

-### Threaded Communication Model
+- **Threaded Serial Communication**
-- Dedicated worker threads per axis for continuous polling
+  Dedicated worker threads per axis allow continuous polling and responsive command execution without blocking I/O.
-- Thread-safe serial access using a global I/O lock
-- Responsive command execution even under high polling rates

-### Motion Control Capabilities
+- **Motion Commands**
-- Absolute and relative position moves
+  - Absolute and relative positioning
-- Constant speed commands
+  - Constant speed control
-- Motion start and stop control
+  - Motion start and stop commands
-- Encoder-based feedback monitoring

-### Parameter Read / Write
+- **Parameter Read / Write**
   - Drive ID configuration
   - Gain tuning (P / I / D)
   - Gear ratio and limit parameters
-- Live readback of position, speed, and torque/current
+  - Live feedback for position, speed, and torque/current

-### Cross-Platform Support
-- Runs on **Windows and Linux**
-- Uses standard Python serial interfaces
-- No OS-specific dependencies

-### Optional Graphical Interface
+- **Optional Graphical User Interface**
-- PySide6-based GUI for interactive control
+  - PySide6-based GUI
   - Drive discovery and axis selection
   - Live status visualization
   - Manual motion and parameter tuning tools

----

-## Typical Use Cases

-- Servo drive commissioning and bench testing
-- Multi-axis tuning and diagnostics
-- Automation prototyping and lab setups
-- Service, maintenance, and field utilities
-- Educational or internal engineering tools

-This project is **not intended for time-critical interpolation or deterministic motion control**, but rather as a flexible interface for serial-driven servo systems.
+- **Cross-Platform Support**
+  Runs on **Windows and Linux** using standard Python serial libraries.

 ---